1-2-AX working memory task: Finite-state machine

 Similarly, this task can be solved in a straightforward way by a finite-state machine with 7 states (call them ---, 1--, 2--, 1A-, 2B-, 1AX, 2BY).

 Neural network

 This task is much more difficult for neural networks.
 For simple feedforward neural networks, this task is not solvable because feedforward networks don't have any working memory.
-After all, including working memory into neural networks is a difficult task.
-There have been several approaches like PBWM or Long short-term memory which have working memory.
-This 1-2-AX task is good task for these models and both are able to solve the task.
+Including working memory into neural networks is a difficult task.
+There have been several approaches like PBWM or Long short-term memory which have working memory, both are able to solve it.